- Save With Our Treatments

 As grey squirrels are categorised as an invasive species, it is illegal to release them once they are trapped, so if you’re not up to the task of humanely dispatching them, leave the job to professionals.

-Squirrel poison is also illegal unless you are a professional pest controller, and even if it was legal, we wouldn’t recommend it as the size of the corpse would cause just as many problems as a live squirrel.
+Squirrel poison is also illegal unless you are a professional pest control technician, and even if it was legal, we wouldn’t recommend it as the size of the corpse would cause just as many problems as a live squirrel.

 What about red squirrels?